MicrosoftDocs/sql-docs/azure-sql/migration-guides/managed-instance/sql-server-to-managed-instance-guide.md

 SQL Managed Instance is a managed service that allows you to delegate some of the regular DBA activities to the platform as they're built in.
 Therefore, some instance-level data doesn't need to be migrated, such as maintenance jobs for regular backups or Always On configuration, as [high availability](../../database/high-availability-sla.md) is built in.

-This article covers two of the recommended migration options:

-- Azure SQL migration extension for Azure Data Studio - migration with near-zero downtime.
-- Native `RESTORE DATABASE FROM URL` - uses native backups from SQL Server and requires some downtime.

-This guide describes the two most popular options - Azure Database Migration Service (DMS) and native backup and restore.

-For other migration tools, see [Compare migration options](sql-server-to-managed-instance-overview.md#compare-migration-options).

-### Migrate using the Azure SQL migration extension for Azure Data Studio (minimal downtime)
+### Azure Data Studio

-To perform a minimal downtime migration using Azure Data Studio, follow the high-level steps below.
-For a detailed step-by-step tutorial, see [Migrate SQL Server to an Azure SQL Managed Instance online using Azure Data Studio](/azure/dms/tutorial-sql-server-managed-instance-online-ads):
+This section provides high-level steps to migrate from SQL Server to Azure SQL Managed Instance with minimal downtime by using the Azure SQL migration extension in Azure Data Studio.
+For detailed instructions, see [Migrate with Azure Data Studio](/azure/dms/tutorial-sql-server-managed-instance-online-ads).

+To migrate with Azure Data Studio, follow these steps:

 1. Download and install [Azure Data Studio](/azure-data-studio/download-azure-data-studio) and the [Azure SQL migration extension](/azure-data-studio/extensions/azure-sql-migration-extension).
-1. Launch the Migrate to Azure SQL Migration wizard in the extension in Azure Data Studio.
+1. Launch the **Migrate to Azure SQL Migration** wizard in the extension in Azure Data Studio.
 1. Select databases for assessment and view migration readiness or issues (if any).
 Additionally, collect performance data and get right-sized Azure recommendation.
 1. Select your Azure account and your target Azure SQL Managed Instance from your subscription.
 1. Select the location of your database backups.
 Your database backups can either be located on an on-premises network share or in Azure Blob Storage container.